passbolt/passbolt_help/_includes/hosting/upgrade/upgrade-to-debian-pkg.md

 listen.group = www-data
 ```
 {% include messages/notice.html
-    content="Notice: The above examples show using php7.3 - if your server has php7.4 adjust these examples accordingly."
+    content="Notice: The above examples show using PHP 7.3 - if your server has PHP 7.4 adjust these examples accordingly."
 %}

 # 7. Nginx